 One of the key goals of business analysis is to obtain complete solution requirements.
 Among the solution requirements, possibly the largest share falls to user interface requirements, since most applications have significant user interface components.

 Wireframes have been used for several decades to get better user interface requirements.
-This article examines how requirements engineers can leverage an extended data dictionary with wireframes to discover almost all user interface requirements, with significant benefits for this approach.
+Requirements engineers can leverage an extended data dictionary with wireframes to discover almost all user interface requirements, with significant benefits for this approach.

 The extended data dictionary goes beyond the regular or the standard data dictionary used by business analysts.
 The extended data dictionary has 400% more metadata attributes, compared to the standard data dictionary which usually has 5 or 6 attributes.